domsson/cong/README.md

 Problems and Learnings
 ----------------------
-- Referencing files (textures): I have no idea how it works on Mac
+- Referencing files (textures): I have no idea how it works on Mac; easy on Linux
 - Passing pointers/references around: You really need to pay attention to the scope!